Statistical Sampling for Process Improvement using Python

 To simplify the comprehension, let’s introduce some notations:

-In a previous article (Link), we have been using the Central Limit Theorem (CLT) to estimate the probability of a random variable P(X≥k) assuming that X was following a normal distribution.
+In a previous article (Link), we used the Central Limit Theorem (CLT) to estimate the probability P(X ≥ k) when X follows a normal distribution.

 The CLT also tells us: